BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

    layout = "float-right"
 %}

-Lightning wallet need local on-chain bitcoin to open a payment channel.
-Having to fund a lightning wallet on-chain, then use those bitcoin to open a channel adds a lot of friction to onboarding.
-This is particularly the case for new users who likely only have on-chain bitcoin.
+Funding a lightning wallet typically consists of two steps.
+First, the user needs to deposit on-chain funds.
+Second, a lightning channel needs to be opened.
+This adds a lot of friction, particularly for new users.

 A swap-in channel open service solves this by allowing users to fund a lightning wallet with an on-chain payment.
 The user sends their on-chain bitcoin to the LSP who opens a channel for the user.